-I never owned this as a kid and always wanted him or Yoda, but never got either.
+I never owned Ben as a kid and always wanted him or Yoda, but never got either.
 It’s a wonder Luke could battle Vader at all considering both of his teachers were never there to actually teach him.
 But never mind.

 8. Han Solo

 Jesus, I didn’t realise the pictures I had taken were so bloody awful.
 Here is Han Solo sporting an almost bowlcut hairstyle.
-An interesting fact about this figure is that there are two versions of Han, one with a smaller head and on with this head.
+An interesting fact about this figure is that there are two versions of Han, one with a smaller head and one with this head.
 I actually prefer the look of the smaller headed Han and think it looks a bit more like Harrison Ford, but the folks at Kenner must have decided that it looked too small and instead released this bigger headed version.

 I love this figure, and the reason for the that is that it’s the only figure which has it’s arm bent like he’s shooting from the hip.
 I don’t think it’s that obvious from the picture, but his right arm is at a ninety degree angle which looks awesome.